open-spaced-repetition/py-fsrs/README.md

 If you have a collection of `ReviewLog` objects, you can optionally reuse them to compute an optimal set of parameters for the `Scheduler` to make it more accurate at scheduling reviews.

 ### Installation
-To install the optimizer, first ensure you're using `python 3.10-3.12`, then run:

 ```
 pip install "fsrs[optimizer]"
 ```